 A participant in the small group reported on the small group's consideration of FAD-based options.
 With regards to the FAD closure, it is having an impact, but the contribution to eliminating bigeye tuna overfishing depends on the length of the closure and compliance.
 The measure is relatively easy to monitor, relying heavily on observer information.
 Enforcement on the other hand is the vessel's flag state responsibility, but very few countries are sanctioning their vessels for non-compliance with the FAD closure.
 The WCPFC needs to develop penalties to the FAD closure that could be applied consistently across the WCPO.
-The current exemptions to the FAD closure is the deployment and retrieval of FADs by other, 'non-fishing' vessels that service the fleet; unfortunately this activity is very difficult to monitor.
+The current exemptions to the FAD closure serve to undermine its effectiveness.
+Another aspect that is likely undermining the FAD closure is the deployment and retrieval of FADs by other, 'non-fishing' vessels that service the fleet; unfortunately this activity is very difficult to monitor.
 Another drawback is that vessel profitability decreases during FAD closure.
 Establishing two FAD closure periods could potentially address economic issues, but may also weaken the measure.
 Electronic reporting could enhance the monitoring of the FAD closure.